Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - Silicon Valley

 Neon offers a wide selection of both TV and movie titles.
 It’s the only place to stream HBO content in New Zealand legally, so you can watch thousands of hours of acclaimed HBO originals like Game of Thrones, Westworld or Insecure.
-Moreover, veteran titles like The Sopranos and True Blood are also available to stream.
+Veteran titles like The Sopranos and True Blood are also available to stream.

-Besides all the HBO goodness, Neon boasts several DC Comic series like Supergirl and The Flash, as well as must-watch shows like Supernatural, Fargo and The Affair.
+Besides all the HBO goodness, Neon also offers shows that were previously on Lightbox.
+That includes The Handmaid’s Tale, Breaking Bad and Outlander.
 The service allows you to browse the library before signing up, so you can make sure there is something you want to watch once your subscription is active.

-On the movie front, titles that immediately catch your eye include John Wick: Chapter 3, A Star is Born, Bohemian Rhapsody, First Man and Aquaman.
-Kids get their fair share of content as well, from series like SpongeBob Squarepants and Ben 10 to Disney flicks like Frozen or Mary Poppins Returns.
+On the movie front, titles that immediately catch your eye include Joker, Shazam!, Midsommar and Aquaman.
+Kids get their fair share of content as well.

 How do I sign up to Neon?